ResourcesArticles

 Important smart card trends

 In 2019, the global smart card market was valued at about $10.19 Billion.
-It is expected to reach $15.57 Billion by 2027.
-This means that the market will grow at a CAGR of 6.2 percent from 2020-2027.
+It’s expected to reach $15.57 Billion by 2027.
+This means that the market will grow at a CAGR of 6.2% from 2020–2027.

 What do smart cards look like?

-Smart cards usually have the following characteristics.
+Smart cards usually have the following characteristics:

 How do smart cards work?